Open-Source-Compliance/OSCake/README.md

     - Project name: `de.oscake.weak`
     - Language name: `de.oscake.weak.Oscc`
     - Extensions: `oscc`
-7. Inside of your Eclipse, call `run as/Generate XText Artifacts` from the context menu of the files which have automatically been created:
+7. Inside of your Eclipse, select the context menu in the language editor and call `run as/Generate XText Artifacts`.
+The language editor has automatically  opened the newly create language definition files (if not, open them manually):
   - *src/de.oscake.strict/Oscf.Xtext*
   - *src/de.oscake.weak/Oscc.Xtext*
-8. On the file level copy the following files from the OSCake repository to the eclipse working directory:
+8. Stop Eclipse and copy the following files from the OSCake repository to the eclipse working directory using the normal file system:
-  - `cp src/Oscc.xtext -> $HOME/ews.dsl/ews.xtx/de.oscake.weak/src/de/oscake/weak/`
+  - `cp src/Oscc.xtext $HOME/ews.dsl/ews.xtx/de.oscake.weak/src/de/oscake/weak/`
-  - `cp src/OsccGenerator.xtend -> $HOME/ews.dsl/ews.xtx/de.oscake.weak/src/de/oscake/weak/generator/`
+  - `cp src/OsccGenerator.xtend $HOME/ews.dsl/ews.xtx/de.oscake.weak/src/de/oscake/weak/generator/`
-  - `cp src/Oscf.xtext -> $HOME/ews.dsl/ews.xtx/de.oscake.strict/src/de/oscake/strict/`
+  - `cp src/Oscf.xtext $HOME/ews.dsl/ews.xtx/de.oscake.strict/src/de/oscake/strict/`
-  - `cp src/OscfGenerator.xtend -> $HOME/ews.dsl/ews.xtx/de.oscake.strict/src/de/oscake/strict/generator/`
+  - `cp src/OscfGenerator.xtend $HOME/ews.dsl/ews.xtx/de.oscake.strict/src/de/oscake/strict/generator/`
 9. Inside of your Eclipse, recall `run as/Generate XText Artifacts` from the context menu of the replaced file *src/de.oscake.strict/Oscf.Xtext* and *src/de.oscake.weak/Oscc.Xtext*
+10. Touch the `oscf` project with your alternative mouse key, select `properties`, open `Run/Debug Settings,` and do this
+  - Duplicate the item 'Launch Runtime Eclipse'
+  - Edit the created item
+  - set its name to osc
+  - set the value of *Location* to `${workspace_loc}/../ews.osc`
-10. Call `run as/Eclipse Application` from the context menu of *de.oscake.strict*
+11. Call `run as/Eclipse Application` from the context menu of *de.oscake.strict* and select the created *osc*-configuration in the dialog *select a launch configuration to run*
-11. Select `ews.dsl/ews.osc` as working directory for the automatically started second eclipse instance
-12. Create a new Java project.
+12. Create a new Java project named 'tc' (testcase)
 13. Inside of this project, create a directory `src-gen` as sibling of the directory `src`
 14. Create a new file *src/what-ever-you-want.***oscf**.
 15. Play around with inserting your first *Open Source Compliance Declaration*.
-(Keep in mind: `String Space` allows you to select the next syntactically valid input)
+(Keep in mind: `String Space` allows you to select the next syntactically valid input).
+At the end, delete the created 'play-around'-files
-16. On the file level copy test/a-input.oscc/\*.oscc from the OSCake repository -> $HOME/ews.dsl/ews.osc/src/`
+16. On the file level copy test/tc-a.oscc from the OSCake repository to $HOME/ews.dsl/ews.osc/tc/src/`
 17. Press key F5
 18. Exec the following steps to test a complete round trip from oscc via oscf to oscf.md:
   - open `tc05.oscf`
   - insert a blank outside of the code and save the file (that triggers the automatical generation of tc05.oscf)
   - open `tc05.oscf`
   - insert a blank outside of the code and save the file (that triggers the automatical generation of tc05.oscf.md)
   - open `tc05.oscf.md`

+### About some traps

+* Sometimes - while trying to create the Xtext Artifacts via the respective file context menu, you will run into an error.
+We still could not figure out why this happens.
+It could perhaps be related to the succession of calling the commands.
+We will update this paragraphs as soon as we know the real reason.
+Up to this moment ther is a work 'around': simply delete thew errow messages on the eclipse level and let the artifacts be created again.

-### Modifyiing the language definition of OSCF
+## the language definition of OSCF

 * Work on `src/de.oscake.strict/Oscf.Xtext` for improving the strict Open Source Compliance Definition language.
 * Work on `src/de.oscake.strict.generator/OscfGenerator.xtend` for improving the evaluation of oscf-files.
 * Work on `src/de.oscake.weak/Oscc.Xtext` for improving the weak Open Source Compliance Collection language.
 * Work on `src/de.oscake.weak.generator/OsccGenerator.xtend` for improving the evaluation of oscf-files.

 Keep in mind: